A Python tool to convert TransXchange data into GTFS.

 Library works and is being tested with Python versions 3.6, 3.7 and 3.8.

-After you have installed the library you can use it in a following manner:
+After you have installed the library you can use it in a similar manner as any Python library:

 >>> import transx2gtfs >>> data_dir_for_transxchange_files = "data/my_transxchange_files" >>> output_path = "data/my_converted_gtfs.zip" >>> transx2gtfs.convert(data_dir_for_transxchange_files, output_path)